+The alliance treaty held that business contracts between people from different states within the alliance were to be bound by law.
+And the treaty held that in wars against outsiders, alliance members were to share in commanding armies and in the spoils of war.
 The alliance strengthened Rome in the wars that soon followed.
 The Etruscans began an attempt to impose again their rule on the Romans and other Latins.
-And there were periodic wars across decades against mountain people to the south and central Italy who were increasing in population and attempting to expand.
+And there were periodic wars across decades against mountain people in central Italy who were increasing in population and attempting to expand.

 Economic distress exacerbated conflict between aristocrats (patricians) and commoners (plebeians).
 Involved in this conflict was the rise of debt slavery.
 When a small farmer was seized for non-payment of his debts, other commoners, mainly farmer-soldiers, might attempt to rescue him by force.

-Copyright © 2009-2013 by Frank E. Smitha.
+Copyright © 1998-2018 by Frank E. Smitha.
 All rights reserved.